 - Submit Incentive Claim Form once the solar project is complete

 For 2020 when a homeowner goes solar they get a 26% Federal Tax Credit on the total cost of the installed system.
 An average $15,000 solar installation will receive a $3,900 Federal Tax Credit to offset Federal Income Tax.
 This is a win-win.
 You will not only have lower electric bills but also receive money back from the Federal Government.

-In addition to potential incentives, many choose the solar roofing route as a renewable energy resource to lower energy bills long-term and increase the value of their home.
-Whether you’re considering installing solar roofing for your home or business, the benefits are similar, although the specific savings will differ.
+In addition to potential solar incentives, many choose this roofing route as a renewable energy resource to lower energy bills long-term and increase the value of their home.
+Whether you’re considering installing a solar panel system for your home or business, the benefits are similar, although the specific savings will differ.

 Reducing Costs for All Electricity Ratepayers by Using Solar

 When the solar installments across the U.S. reached its one-million mark in 2016, there was a study conducted by a professor at Boston University that showed how the installation of one household’s solar panels actually reduced the cost of electricity of tens of thousands of other households within the state, even those who did not install solar roofing.